cossacklabs/acra-engineering-demo/do-blogpost/version2/README.md

 These are all source changes!
 No encryption, no magic – application doesn't know that data will be encrypted/decrypted by external forces.

+We also prepared the whole patch with mentioned modification.
+It can be found here: https://github.com/cossacklabs/acra-engineering-demo/blob/storojs72/T1230_do_blogpost/do-blogpost/acra_modifications.patch

 ### Step 4.
 Modify the network settings of web application

 Now we should re-connect web application to the AcraServer instead of the database.
 In this case, SQL queries from your app will go through AcraServer to the database and back.

-Typical way to configure connection settings of Django apps is to use [`$DJANGOPROJECT_DATA_DIR/conf/secrets.json`](https://github.com/django/djangoproject.com) file.
+Typical way to configure connection settings of Django apps is to use [`$DJANGOPROJECT_DATA_DIR/conf/secrets.json`](https://github.com/django/djangoproject.com) file, located on Digital Ocean droplet, which runs your djangoproject.com application (DJANGO_HOST).

-⚠️ WHERE WE SHOULD DO THIS?
-WHICH MACHINE?
-WEB APP?
-SHOULD WE EXPORT ENV VARS FIRST?
+Export following variables:
+- `$ACRA_HOST` (ip address of Acra DO droplet),
+- `$DJANGO_HOST` (ip address of your djangoproject.com-based application DO droplet),
+- `$ACRA_PORT` (port of Acra server - 9393 by default)
+- `$POSTGRES_DJANGO_PASSWORD` (password of `djangoproject` user, specified on stage of setting up a database for application)

-Please modify `$DJANGOPROJECT_DATA_DIR/conf/secrets.json` it in a following way:
+Next, please modify `$DJANGOPROJECT_DATA_DIR/conf/secrets.json` in the following way:

 ```
 {